Anna McQuinn has written dozens of picture books. She tells why she's so incredibly pas...

 I believe that, in the future, the Amnesty Honour, with its focus on human rights, will make a significant contribution to this diversity and equality investigation.
 I'm looking forward to joining the diverse panel of judges for the Amnesty Honour in reading the extraordinary stories selected.
 However, I stand with many others in believing that, this year, some of the best stories for children - stories written by BAME writers - have not entered that channel.

 Our willingness to reflect on the impact of the lack of diversity of representation matters deeply to everyone in the children's book family.

 Most importantly, it matters to our children.

 See the book

-Various authors, Illustrated by Chris Riddell
+Author: Various authors Illustrator: Chris Riddell

 These short stories by writers such as Sita Brahmachari, Matt Haig and Frances Harding, with illustration by Chris Riddell, put current and continuing political situations in context for young people.
 Not an easy read, but a necessary one.